How rich and compelling is your presentation content?

-The prerequisite to a brilliant presentation before focusing on delivery it is to ensure that the message is supported by rich, relevant and rewarding content.
+The prerequisite to a brilliant presentation, before focusing on delivery, is to ensure that your message is supported by rich, relevant and rewarding content.

 Sometimes it can be helpful learning from the mistakes of other professionals.

 I recently attended a conference which was designed to show leaders how to improve their use of data and technology to help them make better decisions.

 I sat through presentation content delivered by some of the world’s most influential brands.
 Did any of them inspire and equip me to ‘harness technology for business growth’?